JonFD4/Sheldons-army/README.md

-# Rock Paper Scissors Lizard and Spock.
+# Introduction- Rock Paper Scissors Lizard and Spock.
 ## Project DESCRIPTION:
 Scenario: A social club (The Sheldon's Army) want a simple website that invites people to join them.
 Aside from a website that represents them and their interest on astrophysics, they want to have a fun simple game.